nickfargo/prochan/src/index.coffee.md

 #### I/O delegates

-Functions mounted onto `proc` that delegate to the I/O channels of the current process.
-This allows the `proc` binding itself to act as a proxied reference to the current process from within the process’s own generator function.
+These are functions mounted onto [`proc`][] that delegate to the I/O channels of the current process.
+This allows the `proc` binding itself to act as a proxied reference to the I/O aspects of the current process, from within the process’s own generator function.

     do ->
       f = (name) -> -> Process.current()[name] arguments...